Kaydenletk/Movie-Recommendation/README .md

 # MovieSel

-MovieSel is sophisticated machine learning model designed to recommend movies tailored to your preferences.
+MovieSel is a sophisticated machine-learning model designed to recommend movies tailored to your preferences.
 By analyzing ratings, votes, and population data.

 # Machine learning  | notebook